chansey97/SICP-Sage/Configure/Instructions.md

 The template variable `$EXERCISE_NUMBER$` is a string.
 You MUST replace it with an Exercise Number.
 For the Exercise 1.2, `$EXERCISE_NUMBER$` is `"1.2"`.

+Note that if students asked about the relationship or connection between two (or multiple) concepts, you SHOULD execute the script individually with each concept, then, provide a comparison and synthesis.

 ## When Students Asked for Solutions to Exercises

 Execute the following script to generate a response: